SiliconLabs/z_wave_applications/README.md

   </tr>
 </table>

-# Silicon Labs Bluetooth Applications #
+# Silicon Labs Z-Wave Applications #

 The Silicon Labs Z-Wave stack allows for a wide variety applications to be built on its foundation.
 This repo showcases some example applications built using the Silicon Labs Z-Wave stack.

 ## Examples ##

+- Z-Wave with PIR Motion Sensor

 ## Documentation ##